Banks and Climate

 RAN is pushing the banking sector to cut financing to new and existing extreme fossil fuel projects.
 Those sectors are: extreme oil (tar sands, Arctic, and ultra-deepwater oil), coal mining, coal power, and liquefied natural gas (LNG) export.
 The report also explores bank failures when it comes to protecting human rights.

-Our report, released along with BankTrack, Sierra Club and Oil Change International reveals that the world’s biggest banks are continuing to fuel climate change through the financing of extreme fossil fuels, and they are funding them at a rate that will push us beyond the 1.5 degrees climate change limit determined by the Paris Climate Agreement.
+Our report, released along with BankTrack, Indigenous Environmental Network, Sierra Club, Honor The Earth, and Oil Change International reveals that the world’s biggest banks are continuing to fuel climate change through the financing of extreme fossil fuels, and they are funding them at a rate that will push us beyond the 1.5 degrees climate change limit determined by the Paris Climate Agreement.
 The report also explores bank failures when it comes to protecting human rights.

 Banks and Coal